pgvector/pgvector/README.md

 CREATE TABLE items (embedding vector(3), category_id int) PARTITION BY LIST(category_id);
 ```

-## Streaming Queries [unreleased]
+## Iterative Search [unreleased]

 *Added in 0.8.0*

 With approximate indexes, you can end up with less results than expected due to filtering conditions in the query.

-Starting with 0.8.0, you can enable streaming queries.
+Starting with 0.8.0, you can enable iterative search.
 If too few results from the initial index scan match the query filters, it will resume scanning until enough results are found.
 This can significantly improve recall (at the cost of speed).

 ```tsql
 SET hnsw.streaming = on;